Professor Paul Williams

 Room 322, Queen's Building

-My monograph Dreaming the Graphic Novel: The Novelization of Comics (2020) was recognised by the Research Society of American Periodicals with an Honourable Mention in their 2019-20 Book Prize.
-Dreaming the Graphic Novel is published by Rutgers UP and breaks new ground by explaining how graphic novels were produced, distributed, and discussed in North America between the mid-1960s and 1980.
-This book is part of my ongoing research into US comics and graphic novels from the long 1970s, and my work has also been published in journals such as Textual Practice and the Journal of American Studies.
-My article "Jules Feiffer's Tantrum at the End of Narcissism's Decade," published in Studies in the Novel, was awarded the Javier Coy Biennial Research Award for Best Journal Article 2017-18 by the Spanish Association for American Studies.
+My research is centrally concerned with comics and graphic novels and my last monograph, Dreaming the Graphic Novel: The Novelization of Comics (2020), was recognised by the Research Society of American Periodicals with an Honourable Mention in their 2019-20 Book Prize.
+Dreaming the Graphic Novel breaks new ground by explaining how graphic novels were produced, distributed, and discussed in North America between the mid-1960s and 1980.

-My next book, The US Graphic Novel, explores the history of US graphic novels from the 1910s to the 2000s and is forthcoming from Edinburgh UP.
+My next book, The US Graphic Novel, explores the history of US graphic novels from the 1910s to the 2000s and is forthcoming from Edinburgh UP in September 2022.

-Between 2014 and 2016 I was an AHRC ECR Leadership Fellow, supported by a grant of £144,000.
-During this project I co-curated the exhibition The Great British Graphic Novel (Apr.-July 2016) at the Cartoon Museum in London, seen by over 10,000 people.
+I am keen to develop my research in dialogue with public engagement and in 2016 I co-curated the exhibition The Great British Graphic Novel at the Cartoon Museum in London.
+This show was seen by over 10,000 people.

 I have many additional research interests, such as: